 Gently and quietly help a new teacher manage everything without getting burnt out.
 In fact, a study showed that “92 percent of teachers assigned a mentor their first year returned the next year.
 Plus, 86 percent were on the job by the fifth year.”

-Our motto ‘Teachers help Teachers’ is just a matter of sharing the good stuff we know.
+Our motto ‘Giving a Helping Hand’ is just a matter of sharing the good stuff we know.
 From systems we use to stay organised to how we assign projects and grade tests.
 All of these things we’ve learned over the years can make a huge difference in preventing new teacher turnover.
 Let’s be that mentor for those new teachers!

 Be a teacher mentor and stop new teacher turnover